Women with hands on her head with pipeline anxiety graphics

 • Increased churn

-And sometimes, all we need to know to get rid of that feeling of helplessness is we are not the only ones suffering right now.
-The conversations reminded me of the Y Combinator group office hours.
-Those 15-minute meetings quickly turned into group therapy sessions.
+And sometimes, all we need to know to get rid of that feeling of helplessness is others share our struggles right now.
+The conversations reminded me of Y Combinator group office hours—15-minute meetings that became candid peer support sessions.

 The biggest source of pipeline anxiety right now is the difference between expectations and what's achievable

-Our goal at UserGems has always been to make the sales and marketing process a little bit easier.
+Our goal at UserGems is to make sales and marketing more effective and less stressful.